Universal-Team/Universal-Manager/README.md

 The Basic Code from the TWiLightMenu-Updater : RocketRobz!

-Icon & Banner : antoine62!
+Icon : antoine62!

+Banner : TotallyNotGuy!